rugbyprof/2143-Object-Oriented-Programming/Assignments/Exam_02/README.md

 };
 ```

-3. What is multiple inheritance, and when might it be used?
+3.  ~What is multiple inheritance, and when might it be used?~
-4. What is the diamond problem, and how can it be addressed or avoided?
+4.  ~What is the diamond problem, and how can it be addressed or avoided?~
-5. Explain or write an example in C++ describing the diamond problem and how to fix/avoid it.
+5.  ~Explain or write an example in C++ describing the diamond problem and how to fix/avoid it.~
 6. Compare composition vs inheritance.
 When do we typically choose one over the other?
-7. What is aggregation, and how does it differ from composition?
-Give an example.
+7.  ~What is aggregation, and how does it differ from composition?
+Give an example.~
-8. Give a concise example in C++ showing:
+8.  ~Give a concise example in C++ showing:~
-    - Simple Inheritance
+    - ~Simple Inheritance~
-    - Multi-Level Inheritance
+    - ~Multi-Level Inheritance~
-    - Multiple Inheritance
+    - ~Multiple Inheritance~
-    - Hierarchical Inheritance
+    - ~Hierarchical Inheritance~

 ⸻

 ### 5. Polymorphism (Overloading & Overriding)

 1. What is the difference between overloading and overriding?
+Example: [HERE](../../Lectures/OOP_Exam2_Snippets/Overriding.md)
 2. In a snippet like this:

 ```cpp